MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

 ### Create the Active Directory instance

-If you are the administrator of this instance, you can skip this process.
+If you are the administrator of an existing instance, you can skip this process.

 1. Log into <https://portal.azure.com>.